layilin/SP23-33852/about.md

 # About

-## Origins and history of the project
+## Origins and aims of the project

 ## Contact information